mongodb/specifications/source/server-selection/server-selection.rst

                     throw error

                 if topologyDescription.type in (ReplicaSetWithPrimary, ReplicaSetNoPrimary):
-                    if maxStalenessSeconds * 1000 < max(heartbeatFrequencyMS + idleWritePeriodMS,
+                    if (maxStalenessSeconds * 1000 < heartbeatFrequencyMS + idleWritePeriodMS or
-                                                        90000):
+                        maxStalenessSeconds < smallestMaxStalenessSeconds):
                     client.lock.release()
                     throw error